mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ...
 {% endhighlight %}

 So in the previous example it can be observed that the process being checked is **ovs-vswitchd** and the funciton **security_netlink_send()** is consuming 95% of the CPU that the process is using.
-In this case it turned out to be a bug in openvswitch miscalculating the size of a netlink message.
-In case you are wondering, a netlink socket (AF_NETLINK) is basically a communication channel between userland and kernel land, and OpenvSwitch uses it extensively to send configuration messages between the openvswitch kernel module messages to the user land processes.
+In this case it turned out to be a bug in OvS miscalculating the size of a netlink message.
+In case you are wondering, a netlink socket (AF_NETLINK) is basically a communication channel between user land and kernel land, and OpenvSwitch uses it extensively to send configuration messages between the openvswitch kernel module messages to the user land processes.

 One can also see what a given CPU or group of CPUs is doing at a given point in time with **-C** flag.